-You and your partner should (independently!) write down a list of your top 3 or top 5 things that you want from your wedding day.
+You can use Venn diagram, where you and your partner should (independently!) write down a list of your top 3 or top 5 things that you want from your wedding day.
 Think about things like food, entertainment, location, or the overall atmosphere that you want to achieve.

 When you bring your lists together you’ll be able to merge priorities to spell out what you both most want and need from your big day.

 Pick just one or two types of flowers to buy in bulk, and make sure you stick to the seasons.
 Most flowers only have one season when they ‘naturally’ bloom, even though they’re available year-round through careful growing or by importing from around the globe.
 Picking flowers that are in season where you’re getting married will massively reduce your costs, so be smart when choosing your bouquet.

 Instead of setting up a bar tab or asking guests to buy their own drinks all night, think about buying crates of wine and beer, or creating your own signature cocktail with a couple of bulk-bought spirits and mixers.

 Finally, be sure to buy your wedding favours in large numbers to get the best discounts.

 💰 Limit your numbers